Job Fair: getting the interview

 - If you want to make a good impression, find out what the dress code is for the company you are interested in, and dress appropriately.

 - Approach the booth looking and acting professionally.
 Smile and look the recruiter in the eye with your head up.
 This applies whether the job is for $12.00 an hour or $50.00 an hour.
 Look appropriately professional for the position.

 Make sure your name tag is in a place I can see it without it being awkward or putting me at risk of a sexual harassment lawsuit.
-I am going to meet 300 people today.
+Its a #MeToo Era and I am going to meet 300 people today.
 Do you really think I am going to keep these names straight?
-I appreciate an extra popped-blouse-button as much as the next guy but make it easy for me to address you by your proper name and not embarrass myself.
+I appreciate an extra popped-blouse-button as much as the next guy but make it easy for me to address you by your proper name without embarrassing myself.

 You know about the company, have done some research, and have some specific questions about the position.

 - Part of the opening line is making ME feel special.
 You came here to see ME.
 You are excited for ME.
 Amongst all the other hot companies on the dance floor, you picked ME!

 - If I am at a club and I see some doofus going down the line asking EVERY girl in the club to dance then I am embarrassed for the male gender.
 Don’t be that doofus.